 Do P2P investors pay tax?

-As with any investment profits, in any country, interest income is taxed just like interest earned from other securities such as profits from the stock market or in crypto.
+As with any investment profits, interest income is taxed in any country just like interest earned from other securities such as profits from the stock market or in crypto.

 The interest amount earned from P2P lending is classified as ‘Income from Other Sources.’
 It is added to the lender’s income and taxed according to the lender’s tax bracket.
 So, if someone is in the 30% tax band, the interest they earn will be taxed at 30%.